 A staff quiz can enhance culture and test employee understanding of business topics.

-Digital internal newsletters are user-generated, where all staff are able to submit articles.
+Digital internal newsletters are user-generated, where all staff is able to submit articles.

 Prior to the use of the SnapComms tool, the Vodafone default screensaver consisted of the user’s name and telephone number.
 Now their screensavers are used as live billboards to project brand messages, business goals and motivational messages, promote events, drive intranet usage and to inspire staff to submit business feedback and ideas.